 The Porta’s

 The Porta Fiorentina opens toward Florence to the north.
 It is located next to a tower and consists of a simple semicircular arch.
-Incorporated in the masonry are some battlements.
+Some battlements are incorporated into the masonry.
 There are indications that the defensive wall was initially to be lower.
 Similar battlements are also in the elevation of the walls on the east side.
 To the right of the entrance, a plaque shows the Dante verses to which Castello Monteriggioni is referred.

 The Main Square of Castello Monteriggioni